7 Reasons Why Joining a Gym Might Be a Bad Idea

 We recommend that you speak to one of our Exercise Physiologists before joining a gym.
 They can take the time to discuss your options and help you decide if a gym, home, one on one or group program is most appropriate for you.
 They can write you a program and teach you how to perform the exercises correctly to reduce your risk of injury and ensure you get the most from the exercise.

-by Courtney Wharton, Exercise Physiologist at The International Spine Centre & Mount Barker
+by Lara Watts, Exercise Physiologist Mount Barker